Queen Talia: Worse? How is that even possible?

 To qualify for this trope, a terrible situation must have some final perfect push over the edge.
 Sometimes characters within a story, usually when recounting dramatic events to others will, when asked "And then?" say, "It got worse," right before the narrative cuts to the events in question.

 - Cue the Rain, for when this comes in the form of a sudden downpour.

 - Out of the Frying Pan, which involves the solution of one problem causing a worse one.

-NOTE: An important distinction between Out of the Frying Pan and vanilla From Bad to Worse is that requires a causal link between the initial problem and the getting worse (in this case, that solving the former ends up causing the latter), whereas FBTW does not require such a link.
+NOTE: An important distinction between Out of the Frying Pan and From Bad to Worse is that the former requires a causal link between the initial problem and the getting worse (in this case, that solving the former ends up causing the latter), whereas FBTW does not require such a link.
 If you're in a pool of water with a bunch of jellyfish, and then someone releases sharks into the water, that's From Bad to Worse.
 If you're in a pool of water with a bunch of jellyfish, and in the act of climbing out you fall into a different pool with a bunch of sharks, that's Out of the Frying Pan; the same goes for if in the act of climbing out, you accidentally trigger a Self-Destruct Mechanism for the entire building that you're in.

 See also Rock Bottom, where it's the characters who are Tempting Fate by thinking things can't get worse just before they do.
 Darkest Hour is the logical conclusion of such a chain of events.
 Hope Spot is a common double subversion; after things get really bad, they seem to get better before suddenly getting even worse.
 Also see Worse with Context.

 Warning: spoilers ahead.